jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 The same grammar rules that support “Hello World!” are the same ones that support the most sophisticated software systems ever created.
 The only difference is in the size and complexity of the program itself and the unique parse tree that's projected from the program.

 DSLs tend to have smaller grammars than general-purpose programming languages.
 They may consist of only a handful of rules.
 A surprisingly small Interpreter implementation can accommodate the elements of a DSL.
-This makes Interpreter an ideal implementation for a DSL as we'll eventuall see.
+This makes Interpreter an ideal implementation for a DSL as we'll eventually see.

 Most DSL programs tend to be small, but there’s no restriction on the size of the program.
 Staying with the Specification example, it could be a program with one statement, and therefore one object in the tree.
 Or it could be a program of hundreds of statements and therefore hundreds of objects in the tree.